Cray-HPE/docs-csm/install/shcd_hmn_connections_rules.md

 Air-cooled compute nodes are typically in a `2U` chassis that contains four compute nodes.
 Each of the compute nodes in the chassis gets its own row in the `HMN` tab, plus a parent row.

-- The value of the `SourceParent` field is used to group together the 4 nodes that are contained within the same chassis, and it is used to reference another row in the SHCD `HMN` tab.
+- The value of the `SourceParent` field is used to group together the four nodes that are contained within the same chassis, and it is used to reference another row in the SHCD `HMN` tab.
 The referenced `SourceParent` row is used to determine the rack slot that the compute nodes occupy.
 - The `SourceParent` row can be a Chassis Management Controller, which can be used to control devices underneath it.
 This device typically will have a connection to the HMN.
 A Gigabyte CMC is an example of a CMC.
 If a CMC is not connected to the HMN network, this will prevent CSM services from managing that device.